 A student may not utilize summer school programs to improve their GPA.
-The grades given in summer school will be only CR/NC.
-Normal summer school only issues .5 credit per class.
+The grades given in summer school will be only CR/NC unless the course is taught by a highly qualified instructor in that area.
+Students may earn up to 1 credit during summer school session.
 Credits will be accepted from recognized summer high schools with appropriate documentation.